soundpress/RulesOfNYC/docs/c07/index.rst

 (q) The Permittee shall prevent litter or solid waste from accumulating on the streets or other areas abutting the putrescible solid waste transfer station.

-(r) The total volume of solid waste, including solid waste that has been processed, at a transfer station shall not exceed the allowable volume as stated in the permit issued pursuant to § 4-14 of this subchapter.
+(r) The total volume of solid waste, including solid waste that has been processed, at a transfer station shall not exceed the allowable volume as stated in the permit issued pursuant to 16 RCNY § 4-14.
 The allowable volume at any transfer station shall be calculated by the Department and shall be based on the storage capacity (estimated in total cubic yardage) of the transfer station.
 In no event shall such allowable volume exceed that granted by the New York State Department of Environmental Conservation.

 (s) The transfer station shall employ effective dust control measures to ensure that dust generation is suppressed at all times.